This is How to Charge Your Electric Car

-Electric cars can actually be plugged into your standard three pin plug at home.
+Electric cars can be plugged into your standard three pin plug at home.

-However, most drivers do tend to have a unit attached to a wall, which is designed specifically for the purpose of charging a car.
-These are more commonly known as ‘wallpods'.
+However, this is not intended or rated for prolonged use, most drivers tend to have a EV charger installed at home, which is designed specifically for the purpose of charging a car.
+These are more commonly known as a ‘Wallbox'.

-We can generally look at a 3kW or a 7kW for your home charge-point, depending on the electric vehicle you have purchased.
+We can generally look at a 3kW or a 7kW for your home EV charge point, depending on the electric vehicle you have purchased.

 A 3kW will take between 6-8 hours to fully charge a vehicle on average, with a 7kW taking between 3-4 hours.